 10 – Alba Iulia

-The city of Alba Iulia, in Alba County, is one of the most important urban centers of Romania.
-A place of huge historical significance.
+The city of Alba Iulia, in Alba County, is one of the most significant urban centers of Romania.
+A place of immense historical significance.
 It is associated with the Great Union of 1918 with the coronation of the kings Ferdinand I and Mary – the first monarchs of Greater Romania.
 Its ancient medieval center, the Alba Carolina fortress, reveals within its walls are old attractions laden with a history that includes Saint Michael’s Cathedral.

 In the XVIII century, the Marquis de Vauban designed Alba Carolina’s innovative system of barricades and defenses.
 Little did he know that his designs would earn him international recognition throughout the ages.
 Today, there are many fortresses built using this system.

 Located in the topographical center of Romania on the northern side of the Carpathians.
 The city, which the Saxons called Hermannstadt and the Hungarians Nagyszeben, is today the Romanian town of Sibiu.
 One of Romania’s most beautiful cities, modern Sibiu is a visitor’s delight.
 The city mixes the best of medieval Europe with a modern spin that has convinced some of the biggest names in the hotel business to open shop here.